hmamaysky/MSFE-Information/README.md

 ## Bootcamp
 When you arrive at CBS, you will take the following five bootcamp courses
-* While the math and Python are optional if you feel you have enough background, I strongly advise you to take them anyway -- it's just a few hours of your time, and you may learn more than you think you will
+* While the math and Python sessions are optional if you feel you have enough background, I strongly advise you to take them anyway -- it's just a few hours of your time, and you may learn more than you think you will

 Bootcamp courses:
 * Accounting (20 hours)